uttamtripathi54/uttamtripathi54/README.md

 ## 🎉 Fun Fact

-> I once built a project prototype in a single night just because the idea struck me in a dream!

-> _“Curiosity drives learning, and consistency turns it into success.”_
+> 🕵️ I treat every business challenge like a mystery — and data is the clue.

 ---